-Redirecting our food supplies to other frontline services
+Shared food supplies with other frontline homelessness services.

-Handing out survival packs of personal hygiene products, socks and underwear
+Distributed hundreds of survival packs of food, personal hygiene products, socks and underwear to those in need.

 How you can help

 Our charity work is almost entirely funded by rental income from shop spaces owned by Chelsea Methodist Church.
-This has been heavily reduced this year as a result of the Covid-19 crisis.
-If you resonate with our work, we invite you to help keep our services running and growing by supporting our crowdfunding appeal.
+This has been heavily reduced this year as a result of lockdowns, which have forced these shops to close.
+If you resonate with our work, we invite you to help keep our services running and innovating by supporting us here.

 Thank you and stay well,

 CORONAVIRUS GUIDANCE FROM METHODIST CHURCH

 All offline worship services, gatherings and activities at Chelsea and Fulham Methodist Church are suspended for now in line with Government guidance.